dforsber/mvcc-lock-tester/README.md

 Please see the [PDF of slides sketching the solution](doc/Switcher%20role%20for%20concurrent%20Readers%20and%20a%20Single%20Writer%20MVCC.pdf).
 Comments, collaboration, and any input is most welcome!
 This work is in progress and currently being progressed in my free time.

+### Version history for design

+- 2020-03-21 initial version
+- 2020-03-21 v2: Added motivation and goals, Switcher role is the back step, not normal

 ## Files

 The main "db" file is `test.mybdb` and the second file used for the another "version" is `test.mydb.h2`.
 The main file contains two headers with counters that are incremented every time the version is upgraded.
 A WAL file is used (`test.mybdb.WAL`) as well.
 The WAL file only contains an increasing WAL version counter.
 See the docs for deeper level solution description.